learn-co-curriculum/sql-insert-select-lab/README.md

   end
 ```

-<a href='https://learn.co/lessons/sql-insert-select-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-insert-select-lab' title='Sql Insert and Select Lab'>Sql Insert and Select Lab</a> on Learn.co and start learning to code for free.</p>